 The TIPSTER collections tend to contain diverse papers which are written in general English.
-Our second validation experiment used an entirely different type of corpus to show that the results were applicable across a broad range of collections.
-We believe that this approach is likely to be of most benefit to corpora within specialized sub-domains.
-The word usage in such sub-domains tends to have specialized words and specialized word usages which our technique can exploit.
 To confirm that this approach is particularly well-suited to smaller, more specialized corpora which are by and large written in their own sub-languages, we tested our approach on the Cystic Fibrosis database (Shaw et al, 1991), a collection of all papers (1,239) indexed by the term CYSTIC FIBROSIS in MEDLINE (1974-1979).

-Running the similarity calculation as determined in Section 2, and Method 4 for query expansion (higher threshold 0.7; lower threshold 0.5) yielded the following results:
+Running the similarity calculation as determined in Section 2, and Method 4 with a lower threshold of 0.5 and a higher threshold of 0.7 yielded the following results: